 Wherever we are in the world, we seek out local craft beer bars.
 We love learning the stories behind the breweries and tasting the unique local flavors.
 On our trip to Reykjavik, we were intent on sampling locally produced beer from Iceland (regardless of how much it cost!).
 In our endeavor, we discovered some of the best bars serving local Iceland craft beer in Reykjavik.

 Craft Beer Reykjavik, Iceland

-Just as it seems is the case in cities around the world, craft brew is on the rise in Iceland as well.
-Breweries in Iceland are producing everything from tried and true Iceland lagers to unusual and expensive experimental beer in Iceland – and we were delighted to indulge.
+Just as it seems is the case in all cities around the world, craft brew is on the rise in Iceland as well.
+Breweries in Iceland are producing everything from tried and true Icelandic lagers to unusual and expensive experimental beer in Iceland – and we were delighted to indulge.

 We sampled an array of beers from Iceland craft breweries – and a couple of the commercially produced brews, too.
-That said, between the exorbitant Iceland beer price and the fact that we were actually there to see the sights meant we didn’t get to try as much Reykjavik craft beer as we would have liked.
+That said, between the exorbitant beer price in Iceland and the fact that we were actually there to see the sights meant we didn’t get to try as much Reykjavik craft beer as we would have liked.

 While visiting an Iceland brewery was high on our list during our trip, we were short on time and settled for visiting Reykjavik pubs instead.
 However, we include recommendations from fellow travelers and highly rated tours to Icelandic breweries are at the end of this post.

 Evolution Of Craft Beer in Iceland